Siemens denies German train delivery further delayed

 Deutsche Bahn declined to comment on the report.

-Deutsche Bahn was initially due to receive 16 ICE trains worth a total of about 500 million euros ($649.45 million)in late 2011.
+Deutsche Bahn was initially due to receive 16 ICE trains worth a total of about 500 million euros (400.08 million pounds) in late 2011.
 But technicals problems have led to delays, and Siemens was last expected to delivery eight to 10 of them in late 2012.